-A bankruptcy attorney San Diego is someone you should always look first whenever you are feeling that it’s time to file a bankruptcy for you.
+A bankruptcy attorney San Diego is someone you should always look at first whenever you are feeling that it’s time to file a bankruptcy for you.
 BLC Law Center understands it’s not an easy decision but, you can only think of starting a new life when you are successfully bankrupt.

 Because the most common type of bankruptcy chosen among people is chapter 7 and 13 thus how 7 & 13 bankruptcy will affect your credit report are:

 Chapter 7 is one of the most common forms of bankruptcy used by people.
 In this, the assets of the debtor are evaluated and sold to distribute the amount among the creditors.
 The effect of this chapter 7 is very long on your credit report which is around 10 years.

 Chapter 13 is different from chapter 7 as it enables you to pay your creditors through a payment scheme.
 The duration of the payment scheme can be a maximum of 5 years.
 The effect of chapter 13 bankruptcy is long that long as chapter 7.

 Thus the conclusion in chapter 7 gives your credit scores a greater hit than chapter 13, as there is no repayment plan in chapter 7 and you don’t pay anything so the court hits your credit score.

 But when you choose chapter 13 bankruptcy then you pay your creditors through a payment plan made.
 Thus it does not affect your credit report much as compared to chapter 7 bankruptcy for you.
 As you give your future lender a bit of creditworthiness which makes a positive effect and benefits your credit report.